 Consult your local Department of Motor Vehicles to determine the criteria to evaluate whether your senior should still be driving.
 Most DMVs require annual driving and vision tests, but you can keep an eye on things and determine early when it might be time to quit driving.

-Technology and Safety for Seniors
+Technology and Senior Safety

 Technology can lend a huge hand when it comes to keeping older adults safe.
 If you have been wondering how to make a smart home for the safety of the elderly, review the tips below to find out.